Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Simulations

+The performance of the various algorithms in both the noiseless and noisy setting (with $\sigma = 1$) can be found in Table~\ref{table:pendulum_comparison}.
+The mean and standard deviation (in brackets) over 4 random seeds are shown.
+The number of random and Nystr\"om features used is 512 for pendulum, 4096 for pendubot and 2D Drones and 8192 for Cartpole.
+We observe that the SDEC strongly outperforms other nonlinear controllers in the noisy setting (higher reward is better; in this case the negative sign is due to the rewards representing negative cost).
+For the noiseless setting, SDEC are comparable to the best nonlinear baseline controllers.
+For comparison with SAC, we observe different results depending on whether the system is fully actuated.
+For the pendulum and 2D drones where the systems are fully actuated, we observe significant advantages of the proposed SDEC over baselines, especially in noisy environments.
+For the Cartpole and pendubot that are underactuated, the proposed SDEC can still outperform other nonlinear control baselines but achieve comparable performance with SAC.
 We further plot the performance of \algabb during the course of its learning in Figure~\ref{fig:train_curves} and \ref{fig:pendulum}.
 The evaluation is performed every 25 learning episodes on a fresh evaluation set of 100 episodes, and the y-axis represents the average episodic reward on the evaluation set.
 The shaded regions represent a 1 standard deviation confidence interval (across 4 random seeds).
 Figure~\ref{fig:train_curves} compares performance with different features and noise levels.
 In both the noiseless and noisy settings, the performance of SDEC continuously improves until it saturated after a few episodes.
 Figure~\ref{fig:pendulum} shows the evaluation performance on the pendulum swingup task during training with noisier environments.
 The performance still continuously improves and then saturates.
 Performance with different finite approximation dimensions are compared in Figure~\ref{fig:dim}.
 As dimension increases, the performance improves.
-Nystr\"om features are constantly better than random features and benefit more from dimension increase, which aligns with our theoretical results.
+Nystr\"om features are consistently better than random features and benefit more from dimension increase, which aligns with our theoretical results.